-Yes it does snow in Cappadocia in winter sometimes.
+Yes, it does snow in Cappadocia in winter sometimes.
 Scroll up and see pictures of fairy chimneys under snow, it is a unique sight.

 Is Cappadocia a city in Turkey?

 No, Cappadocia is a vast region in Turkey’s Central Anatolia.
-It includes easily 6 provinces, and each of those provinces further include many villages.
+It includes easily 6 provinces, and each of those provinces further includes many villages.
 Some of the provinces include as many as 20 villages.

 How many days do you need in Cappadocia Turkey?

-As mentioned before, Cappadocia is massive and you need minimum 3 days here.
+As mentioned before, Cappadocia is massive and you need a minimum 3 days here.
 Anything less than this will leave you hungry like a person who’s looking for dinner but just gets a small snack.